 The business plan should start with a title page that provides the words “Business Plan,” the name of the business and the owner’s name, the owner’s address and telephone number.

-The business plan should have a table of contents listing the various parts of the plan.
-The pages should be numbered.
+The business plan should include a table of contents listing the various parts of the plan.
+The individual should number the pages of the plan.

-This part of the business plan should describe the business the person is interested in starting.
-It should answer the following questions:
+This part should describe the business and answer the following questions:

 Where will the business be located?

-What skills and experiences does the individual bring to this business?
+What skills, experience, education, and training does the individual bring to the business?

-What are the person's goals for this business?
+What are the individual’s goals for the business?

 What is the action plan to achieve these goals?